admatt01/Arista-AI_Assistant/README.md

    - You can ask the Assistant to display any of the templates and their variables requirements for any template visible in the "Available Templates" section on the Streamlit sidebar

 4. Render a Configuration:
-   - Upload your template parameters CSV to the Assistant's code-interpreter using "Upload Parameters CSV" in the Parameters File Upload section on the Streamlit sidebar.
+   - Upload the CSV file containing the parameters for your template to the Assistant's code-interpreter using "Upload Parameters CSV" in the Parameters File Upload section on the Streamlit sidebar
-   - Request the Assistant to render the configuration using your template and variables
+   - Request the Assistant to render the configuration using your template and variables from the uploaded paramters file

 5. Push configurations to the devices:
    - Once rendered you can instruct the Assistant to push the configuration to the device